Maagnitude/coupon-recommend-models/README.md

 # coupon_recommend_models
-In progress project that we train classification and clustering models that can predict if a user will receive a coupon, according to his/her answers to some survey questions.
+A project that we train classification and clustering models that can predict if a user will receive a coupon, according to his/her answers to some survey questions.
 Those answers are  recorded in a csv dataset. (in-vehicle coupon recommendation)